abutunde/Loan-Performance-Analysis/README.md

 2. What is the distribution of loan applications by continent?
 3. Which country had the highest rejection rate?
 4. What is the monthly trend of loan applications by loan amount since inception?
-6. What is the average age of the special applicants?
+5. What is the average age of the special applicants?
-7. What are the highest and lowest loan application amounts of the special applicants?
-8. What is the distribution of loan completion by continent?
+6. What is the distribution of loan completion by continent?
-9. Which regions had the highest applications by loan amount for each continent?
+7. Which regions had the highest applications by loan amount for each continent?
-10. What was the average turnaround time in days for completed loan applications by continent in 2021 and 2022 respectively?
-11. "Using the following age grouping, which age group recorded the highest number of applications?
+8. "Using the following age grouping, which age group recorded the highest number of applications?
 - 20-30 - Young professionals
 - 31-40 - Managers
 - 41-50 - Executive Managers
 - 51-60 - C-Suite"
-12. If the energy and sports sectors merged in 2022, which continent would account for the highest market share in the newly formed  sector?
-13. Which country(or countries) had the highest application by loan amount and by number of applicants?
+9. Which country(or countries) had the highest application by loan amount and by number of applicants?

 ### Data Analysis